 Come on, do I really need a case?

-But since YOU'RE here to hear my advice, it's this: Use a case for your iPhone 11.
-There are so many great options out there, there's really no excuse to say, "I don't like cases.
+But since you're here to hear my advice, it's this: Use a case for your iPhone 11.
+There are so many great options out there, there's really no excuse to say that you don't like cases.
 Even the thinnest, nearly invisible cases are better protection than none at all.
 I do still recommend getting AppleCare+ because some drops are going to do damage even with a case.
-But AppleCare+ only gets you a couple of repairs (or replacements), and you'll still need to pay a deductible.
-Plus, a repair can take hours out of your day to get a repair done.
+But you'll still need to pay a deductible and take hours out of your day to get a repair done.
 So, a simple case could save you a lot of time and money.

 Do I need to spend a lot on a decent case?

 Absolutely not.
 I have various cases in a regular rotation since I like to match my case to my outfit.
 The prices of my favorite cases range from about $10 to $100.
 An inexpensive TPU case can protect as well as the most elegant top-grain leather, sometimes even better.
 It's the shape and construction of the case that matters more than price or materials.
 There are plenty of effective and yet cheap cases.

 How can I tell if a case is protective enough?

 A bulky, rugged, heavy-duty case is certainly going to be more protective than a thinner case.
 Whether you go heavy-duty or not, always look for case edges that come up higher than screen level, so if you set your iPhone face down on a table, the screen would not contact the table.
 You also want the back of the phone case to be thicker than the camera bump, or at least to have a raised lip to give your camera lenses some protection.
 It's nice to have some kind of textured grip on the edges of the case to help prevent drops in the first place.
 Some cases have open bottoms, but you'll want to bumper to extend all the way around the case if you want to prevent micro-scratches on the bezel.
 Reinforced corners are always a good idea since that area is so vulnerable to damage.

 Will a barely-there case protect at all?